This article provides the steps to update the UniFi Controller on a Debian or Ubuntu system via APT (Advanced Package Tool).

 These notes have been added thanks to user collaboration.
 Have anything to contribute?
 Click on the Give Feedback button below!

-- If you are installing in a VM, you might encounter entropy issues.
+- If you are installing in a VM or a headless server, you may encounter entropy issues.
+This could be anything from slow service start/restart to complete service failure.
 The fix is to install

 haveged.
 This is an external link for a tutorial on the subject.